 Look for local help in expanding your skills

-Some programs work closely with community colleges, local trade schools, and professional organizations to help people to get the education and support they need.
+Some programs work closely with community colleges, local trade schools, and professional organizations to help people get the education and support they need.
 Seek out these groups in your local area.
 Many are county-based.

 Work to Increase Savings